 - Sattriya ( Assam)

-§ All these dance forms may look similar at a first glance but they are quite different from each other in theory and performances.
+- All these dance forms may look similar, at the first glance, but they are quite different from each other, in theory and performances.
 They have originated in different states of India and have different history from each other.

-§ In ancient India, there were no dedicated auditorium. or theatres for dance performances. , Dance was normally a religious/ spiritual activity and was performed in temples to worship Gods and Goddesses.
+- In ancient India, there were no dedicated auditoriums or theatres for dance performances.
+Dance was normally a religious or spiritual activity, and was performed in temples, to worship the Gods and the Goddesses.

-§ Each part of the body is involved and the expressions are mostly by eyes, head and hand gestures in coordination with disciplined foot movements.
+- In these dance forms, each part of the body is involved, and the expressions are mostly by the eyes, the head and the hand gestures, in coordination with some disciplined foot movements.

-§ The dancers spend a whole lifetime to learn, practice and preach the classical dances with deep passion which is unmatched.
+- The dancers spend a whole lifetime to learn, practice and then preach the classical dances, with deep passion and perseverance, which is unmatched.